ryan034/Bipartite_Min_Capacity_Max_flow_problem/README.md

 Specialized max flow problem involving an bipartite graph.
 Finds the minimum capacity of the edges leading from the source needed to achieve maximum flow between the two independent sets.
-Has O(logV*VE^2) complexity.
+Has O(logV*VE^2) complexity where V is the number of vertices and E is the number of edges.

 The example application below involves the senario between donors and celebrities.